 The lamp was initially used in libraries, banks and business offices.
-It is featured in many American films on office desks.
-Today it is widely used in people’s homes, regarded as a perfect fit for a vintage study.
+Today they are widely used in people’s homes, regarded as a perfect fit for a vintage study.

 The patent for the iconic desk lamp design as we know it today was issued in 1909 to Harrison Dawson McFaddin, an American engineer born in New York.

-Light from early-20th-century light bulbs was sometimes too glaring and could cause eye strain, so the green glass had a protective purpose.
+Light from early-20th century light bulbs was sometimes too glaring and could cause eye strain, so the green glass had a protective purpose.
 This is also why bankers or accountants at the time wore green eye shades.

 During the first period, which lasted until 1916, the lamps had two holes on each side through which they were connected with the base.
-The Banker’s lamps from this period are less decorative.
+The bankers lamps from this period are less decorative.

 The lamps produced in the second period, which lasted until the early 1930s, are the most recognizable.
-There were no holes on the lampshade; it was clamped to the brass base instead.
+There were no holes on the lampshade, it was clamped to the brass base instead.
 This gave the opportunity to detach the glass part for cleaning.

 The third period, which began in the early 1930s and lasted about five years, didn’t bring new ideas regarding the design.
 The lamps produced during the two previous cycles remained virtually unchanged.

-What changed was the lamp’s size.
-Apart from the usual 8 1/2″, 10″ and 12″ lamps were produced.
-Lamps from the second and third period usually had a concealed iron piece in the base to add weight.
+What did change was the lamp’s size.
+As well as the usual 8 1/2 inch height version, 10 inch and 12 inch lamps were produced.
+Lamps from the second and third period usually had a concealed piece of iron in the base to add weight.

-In the late 1930s, McFaddin retired and his place was taken by a former employee called Charles Inness Brown.
-The company’s name was changed to Emeralite Company Inc. New designs were introduced but were less successful than the original.
-When Inness Brown died, the company was sold and it was permanently closed in 1962.
+When McFaddin retired in the late 1930s, his place was taken by a former employee called Charles Inness Brown.
+The company’s name was changed to Emeralite Company Inc. and, during this final period, new designs were developed.